Baron Wraxall

 Baron Wraxall, of Clyst St George in the County of Devon, is a title in the Peerage of the United Kingdom.
 It was created in 1928 for the Conservative politician George Gibbs.
 As of 2017, the title is held by his grandson, the fourth Baron, who succeeded his father, a former diplomat, in that year.
 The Barons Wraxall are related to the Barons Aldenham and Barons Hunsdon of Hunsdon.
 The first Baron's grandfather William Gibbs was the younger brother of George Henry Gibbs, the father of Hucks Gibbs, 1st Baron Aldenham, whose fourth son was Herbert Gibbs, 1st Baron Hunsdon of Hunsdon.
+The wife of the brother of the first Baron Wraxhall was Lady Helena Cambridge (born Princess Helena of Teck), a niece of Queen Mary and descendant of King George III.

 The family seat was at Tyntesfield, near Wraxall, Somerset, which is now owned and administered by The National Trust.